NLnetLabs/ploutos/docs/pkg_workflow/docker_packaging.md

 ## Terminology

 Docker terminology regarding the location/identity of an image published to a registry (let's assume [Docker Hub](https://hub.docker.com/)) is a bit confusing.
 Dockers' own [official documentation](https://docs.docker.com/engine/reference/commandline/tag/) conflates the terms "image" and "tag".
-When configuring the pkg workflow we therefore use the following terminology:
+When configuring the Pluotos workflow we therefore use the following terminology:

 ```
 # Using Docker Hub terminology, for a Docker image named nlnetlabs/krill:v0.1.2-arm64: